 - The certificate of registry and these general provisions - The certificate of competency of the skipper (ref.
 Pt.
-6) - Proof of third-party liability insurance coverage - If more than 6 co-owners: the contract / bill of co-ownership (rec. in English language) - For coastal voyages: the logbook, which must be duly filled in by and signed by the skipper on a daily basis and on each page whenever navigating, and which must contain at least the following information: - Name and number of the certificate of registry of the craft - Name, address and nationality of the skipper
+6) - Proof of third-party liability insurance coverage - If more than 6 co-owners: the contract / bill of co-ownership (rec. in English language) - The logbook, which must be duly filled in by and signed by the skipper on a daily basis and on each page whenever navigating, and which must contain at least the following information: - Name, number of the certificate of registry, port of registration and if applicable further information on the craft - Name, address and nationality of the skipper - Type, number, date and place of issuance, and issuing authority of the skipper's certificate of competency - Personal details including nationality of all other persons present aboard, their role and duties aboard, place and date of their embarkation and disembarkation - Working language aboard - Watchkeeping schedule - Provisioning and bunkers

-- Type, number, date and place of issuance, and issuing authority of the skipper's certificate of competency - Personal details including nationality of all other persons present aboard, their role and duties aboard, place and date of their embarkation and disembarkation - Working language aboard - Voyage report (meteorological information, sea state and current, courses, log and depth readings, use of sails and/or engine(s), positions, port entries and departures, anchorages etc.) - Any particular events and/or observations, such as incidents, groundings etc. - In case of more than 6 co-owners: contract of co-ownership (recommended in English)
+- Voyage report (meteorological information, sea state and current, courses, log and depth readings, use of sails and/or engine(s), positions, port entries and departures, anchorages etc.) - Any particular events and/or observations, such as incidents, groundings etc.